April 22, 2024

 Comparing the current database state to the intended state and deploying that whole stack of changes – easy enough, right?
 Problem is, state-based change derivation makes a lot of assumptions that can cause problems down the line and cancel out the automation benefits upstream.

 We’ll use an analogy to illustrate the assumptions made by state-based comparison tools like Flyway Enterprise.
-Let’s say you currently have a red car and intend to have a blue car in the future.
+Let’s say you currently have a red car, but would like to have a car that is blue instead.

 Ideally, you would just paint your car blue.
 You (or your paint shop) would follow the logical steps to sand, prep, and paint a new blue shade from bumper to bumper.
 Think of this as a migration-based approach to getting your blue car.